 Forecasts can be put together by The Book Monitor to help with decision making, by producing "what if" scenarios in order to establish how trying something new may affect your business financially.

-Cashflow statements can be prepared by The Book Monitor in order to determine whether your business has sufficient funds to pay your creditors or to undertake new projects.
+Cashflow statements can also be prepared by The Book Monitor in order to determine whether your business has sufficient funds to pay your creditors or to undertake new projects.
 Cashflow isn't just about looking to see how much money is in your bank account, it also considers such things as how much money you are still owed by customers and how much money you owe to your suppliers.

 Frequently Asked Questions: